Reviews10 min read

 What Is IPVanish, Exactly?

-IPVanish launched in 2012, originally built by Highwinds Network Group — a legitimate CDN and hosting company that actually owned its own server infrastructure.
-That heritage matters.
-Unlike many VPN providers that rent third-party servers, IPVanish historically controlled its own network.
-That's a meaningful distinction most marketing pages won't bother to explain, and frankly, I think it's one of the more underrated things about them.
+IPVanish launched back in 2012, built by Highwinds Network Group — a legit CDN and hosting company that actually owned its own server infrastructure.
+This part matters.
+Unlike a lot of VPN providers that just rent servers from third parties, IPVanish historically controlled its own network.
+That's a real distinction, and honestly, most marketing pages gloss right over it.

-In 2017, things got complicated.
-J2 Global (now Ziff Davis) acquired the company, and shortly after, it emerged that IPVanish had handed over user logs to federal authorities in 2016 — directly contradicting their no-logs claims at the time.
-It was a significant credibility blow, and look, I'm not going to pretend it wasn't.
+Things got messier in 2017.
+J2 Global (now Ziff Davis) acquired the company, and soon after, it came out that IPVanish had handed over user logs to federal authorities in 2016 — which directly contradicted their no-logs promises at the time.
+Big credibility hit.
+I'm not going to sugarcoat that.

-Here's the thing though: management and infrastructure have changed substantially since then.
-They've undergone independent audits from Leviathan Security Group, and their current no-logs policy has held up to scrutiny.
-The VPN industry has a short memory, but I don't — you should know this history before subscribing.
+But here's the reality: a lot has changed since then.
+Management and infrastructure have been overhauled.
+They've gone through independent security audits from Leviathan Security Group, and their current no-logs stance has actually held up under scrutiny.
+The VPN world moves fast and forgets faster, but I don't — you deserve to know this history.

-Today, IPVanish sits comfortably in the mid-tier VPN market.
-It's not fighting for the premium crown against NordVPN or ExpressVPN, but it's not bottom-of-the-barrel either.
-It's particularly well-regarded in the streaming and Kodi communities, and its unlimited simultaneous connections policy is genuinely rare.
+Today, IPVanish sits squarely in the mid-tier VPN space.
+It's not battling for the premium spot against NordVPN or ExpressVPN, but it's solid and well-regarded, especially in streaming and Kodi circles.
+And that unlimited simultaneous connections policy?
+Genuinely hard to beat.

 8-chapter comprehensive budgeting guide with 3 interactive calculators.
 Stop living paycheck to paycheck.